ticua07/discord-toplistened-widget/README.md

 # 5. Enable Auto Startup (Optional)

-If you want the widget to update automatically every time your PC starts, run:
+If you want the widget to update automatically every time your PC starts, run as administrator:

 ```powershell
 .\install-startup-task.cmd